 Using the tried-and-tested solutions from PayPal helps to provide a robust base upon which you can build your business.
 Leveraging the PayPal APIs in your accounts receivables module frees you from the worry associated with the implementation of this important part of your application.
-With the nitty-gritty details of transaction processing soundly handled by PayPal, you are free to focus your energies on the other important features of your service.
+With transaction processing handled by PayPal, you are free to focus your energies on the other important features of your service.

 Manage your existing PayPal apps through the PayPal Developer website My Apps & Credentials page.

-In the REST API apps section of My Apps & Credentials page, click the name of your app.
+Manage your REST API apps in the REST API apps section of My Apps & Credentials page.
+To move between sandbox and live settings, click the Sandbox or Live toggle.
 From there you can:

 - Add a webhook.

 - Modify your app settings.